Introduction: The Power of Data Analysis

 - Presenting data using statistical techniques

-- It allows businesses to make informed decisions considering specific information on the the current situations and the future This information will be in the form of results from statistical operations.
+- It allows businesses to make informed decisions considering specific information on the current situations and the future.
+This information will be in the form of results from statistical operations.

 Descriptive Statistics:

-- It is the process of statistical analysis where the dataset is summarized using two form of measures – measures of central tendency and measures of
+- It is the process of statistical analysis where the dataset is summarized using two forms of measures – measures of central tendency (mean, median, mode) and measures of variability (variance, standard deviation, range)

 Inferential Statistics

-- The results of descriptive statistics can be used to draw inferences and make business Creating these predictions form the basis for inferential statistics.
+- The results of descriptive statistics can be used to draw inferences and make business decisions.
+Creating these predictions forms the basis for inferential statistics.

 - Two main forms of inferential statistics are - hypothesis testing and drawing generalizations about the broader population by applying statistics to smaller sample data.